sschmidlin/larvae-and-sound/README.md

-# Navigating soundscapes: Comparison of the effects of reef and anthropogenic soundscapes on oyster larvae settlement
+#Comparison of the effects of reef and anthropogenic soundscapes on oyster larvae settlement

 This repository is a collection of the data and the scripts necessary to reproduce the results of the paper: